Mitrafa/superstore-streamlit-app/docs/user_stories.md

-User Stories:
+###### 🧾 User Stories

+**1. As a data engineer,**
+I want to extract raw sales data from a CSV file
+so that I can begin the data processing pipeline.

+---

-As a data engineer, I want to transform raw retail data so that I can support business decision-making.
+**2. As a data engineer,**
+I want to clean and transform the sales data using reusable Python functions

-As a stakeholder, I want to view trends in sales and shipping time so that I can improve operations.
+so that I can ensure consistent formatting and prepare the data for analysis.

+---

+**3. As a data engineer,**
+I want to calculate additional features like `ship_duration` and `order_month`
+so that the dashboard can provide richer business insights.

+---

+**4. As a business analyst,**
-As a manager, I want to filter sales by region, category, and shipping method to gain actionable insights.
+I want to interactively filter the dashboard by region, category, and shipping mode
+so that I can focus on specific segments of the business.

+---

+**5. As a stakeholder,**
+I want to download both the full and filtered datasets from the dashboard
+so that I can use the data offline for reporting or presentations.